bitmxittz/Full-Comiplation-Guide/README.md

     apt-get upgrade

+swapfile for low RAM:

     dd if=/dev/zero of=/swapfile bs=1024 count=1024288

-Add this at the bottom of nano /etc/fstab: /swapfile none swap sw 0 0
+Add following line at the bottom of nano /etc/fstab:

-    nano /etc/fstab
+    /swapfile none swap sw 0 0

 libs: